Physical Therapy Guide to Anterior Cruciate Ligament Tear

 What Kind of Physical Therapist Do I Need?

 Although all physical therapists are prepared through education and experience to treat a variety of conditions or injuries, you may want to consider:

 - A physical therapist who is experienced in treating people with orthopedic (musculoskeletal) problems.

-- A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in orthopedic physical therapy and has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in orthopedic or sports physical therapy and has advanced knowledge, experience, and skills that may apply to your condition.